Out of Court DisposalsDate published: 09 February 2023 15:12

 What are the most common Out of Court Disposals used by South Yorkshire Police?

 The most common OOCDs used by South Yorkshire Police are Community Resolutions.
-In 2021 there were approximately 5,500 Community Resolutions issued to offenders which accounts for around 4% of all disposals in that year.
+In 2022 there were approximately 4,700 Community Resolutions issued to offenders which accounts for around 3% of all outcomes in that year.

 Community Resolutions can be used for adults or youths and are a non-statutory disposal.
 They are a method of dealing with an offender for a lower-level crime in a way which is proportionate.
 Community Resolutions can be offered when the offender accepts responsibility for offending behaviour and, in most cases, where the victim has agreed that they do not want more formal action taken.
 Community Resolutions can only be given where strict criteria are met.